malaviya-parth/CN/04_DLL/02_FLow & Error Control/06_selectiveRepeat.md

 - a = $\frac{Propagation \; Delay}{Transmission \; Time}$ = $\frac{150 \; ms}{64 \; ms}$ = 2.34
 - Efficieny = 1
   - N = 1 +2a = 1 + 2(2.34) = 5.68 $\approx$ 6
-  - We took 6 not 5 because sendet must not remain idle
+  - We took 6 not 5 because sender must not remain idle
 - N for Sender and N for receiver = 6
 - Total = 12 frames
 - $\therefore$ Minimum no. of bits for sequence number field = 4